TechnicJelle/FlappyPong/README.md

 When cloning this project, make sure to clone it recursively, because olcPixelGameEngine is included as submodule.

 ### Linux (Make)
 Assuming you already have a C++ compiler installed.
-If you don't your package manager should have one.
+If you don't, your system package manager should have one.
 I use [GCC](https://gcc.gnu.org/), but you can also use [Clang](https://clang.llvm.org/), for example.

 1. Install [Premake](https://premake.github.io/download).
 Your package manager will probably have this, too